gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 1. Break out 7 pairs of 2.54mm male breakaway pins using needle nose pliers.
 ![digitpcbmotorpins-2](../img/digitpcbassembly/2-digitpcbassembly-motorpins.webp)
-1. On the back of the digit PCB, place the short end of the pin-pair into each actuator segment through hole (seg-A through seg-G).
+1. On the back of the digit PCB, place the short end of the motor pin-pair into each actuator segment through hole (seg-A through seg-G).
 ![digitpcbmotorpins-3](../img/digitpcbassembly/3-digitpcbassembly-motorpins.webp)
-1. On the front of the digit PCB motor solder pins into place.
+1. On the front of the digit PCB, solder the motor pins into place.
 ![digitpcbmotorpins-4](../img/digitpcbassembly/4-digitpcbassembly-motorpins.webp)
 1. Continuing on the front of the digit PCB, cut the pins flush on the pcb, then resolder the snipped pins to create smooth beads.
 ![digitpcbmotorpins-5](../img/digitpcbassembly/5-digitpcbassembly-motorpins.webp)